-- First things first, complete your Direct Commission School as soon as possible.
-For more info, go to: http://www.ocs.navy.mil/Commands/Naval-Service-Training-Command/OTCN/ODS/
+- First things first, complete your Direct Commission School/Officer Development School as soon as possible.
+For more info, go to: https://www.netc.navy.mil/Commands/Naval-Service-Training-Command/OTCN/ODS/

 - Seek an IP mentor (at least one pay grade above yours)

 - Get an IP billet.
 Go to JO Apply (CAC-enabled): https://private.navyreserve.navy.mil/apps/rfmtweb/

-- Complete your Basic Qualification and Community Indoc.
-You may want to attend the IP Basic Qualification course in CID Pensacola, FL.
+- Complete your Basic Qualification.
+You will have to attend the IP Basic Course at Information Warfare Training Command Virginia Beach.
 This should help you complete your PQS for the BQ and up to 50% of your IQ PQS.

 - Work with your mentor to earn your IDWO pin.

-- You may want to start working on the IQ board.
+- You may want to start working on the Intermediate Qualification (IQ) board.